Ahmad Faris al-Shidyaq: Life after leaving Lebanon

 Faris stayed in Paris till 1857.
 It was one of his most prolific periods in thinking and writing, but also in having an intense social nightlife.
 In Paris he wrote and published his major works.
 It is also in Paris that he was introduced to Socialism and where he became a Socialist.
 A keen admirer of Shakespeare, Faris argued that Othello suggests a detailed knowledge of Arabic culture.
 Faris suggested that Shakespeare may have had an Arabic background, his original name being "Shaykh Zubayr".
 This theory was later developed in all seriousness by Safa Khulusi.

 His wife died in 1857.
-He later married an English woman, Safia, who had embraced Islam.
-They had one daughter together, Rosalinde Faris.
+He married an English woman, Safia, who had embraced Islam.
+They had no children.

+Salim Faris, Ahmad Faris's son, followed him to England and Paris and became the Consul of Turkey in Paris.
+Salim lived a period in London 1877 had one daughter 1878: Rosalinde Faris (mother unknown).

-The couple moved to Tunisia, at the invitation to Faris by the Bey of Tunis.
+Ahmad Faris and Safia moved to Tunisia, at the invitation to Faris by the Bey of Tunis.
 He was appointed as editor-in-chief of the newspaper Al Ra'ed, and supervisor of the Education Directorate.
 In 1860 Faris converted from the Congregational church to Islam and took the name Ahmad.
 He soon afterwards left Tunis for Istanbul, Turkey, being invited by the Ottoman Sultan Abdel Majid I.

 Ahmad Faris spent the last part of his life in Istanbul where, in addition to his position as an official translator, he founded in 1861 an Arabic newspaper Al Jawaib.
 It was supported financially by the Ottomans, as well as by the Egyptian and Tunisian rulers.
 It was modeled on the modern Western newspapers and continued publication until 1884.

 Ahmad Faris strongly defended use of the Arabic language and its heritage and Arabic culture against the Turkization attempts of the Turkish reformers of the 19th century.
 He is considered one of the founding fathers of modern Arabic literature and journalism.

 Death and afterward

 Ahmad Faris Shidyaq died on 20 September 1887 in Kadikoy, Turkey.
 He was buried in Lebanon on 5 October 1887.

 Many of his works remain unpublished and some manuscripts are lost.